Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Acknowledgements

 \section{Acknowledgements}

 We thank the whole TGSS team and the staff of the GMRT behind this survey.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.
-This research has made use of the ``Aladin sky atlas" developed at CDS, Strasbourg Observatory, France and the NASA/IPAC Extragalactic Database (NED) operated by the Jet Propulsion Laboratory, California Institute of Technology.
 This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the NATional Aeronautics and Space Administration and the NATional Science Foundation.